Why Parking Lots Are Bad For Your Car Insurance Rates

 No long forms · No spam · No fees

 With a lot of cars congregating in one congested place, parking lots can be a recipe for disaster.
 Although they are usually minor, fender benders and door dings caused in parking lots can spell trouble for your insurance policy.
 The combination of tight spaces and numerous vehicles coming and going can make it hard to decipher who caused the damage.
 Protect yourself, and your car, by learning more about why parking lots are bad for your car insurance rates.

 Parking lots can be bad for your car insurance rates because accidents that happen in them can raise your rates unnecessarily.
 Accidents that happen in parking lots are almost always minor and don’t involve injuries.
 If you file a claim or call the police for a parking lot bump or scrape, you could end up paying a lot more money than if you had just taken care of the repairs on your own.

 It might seem counter intuitive, but just because you can file a claim doesn’t mean that you should.
 Small damages like door dings can be frustrating to discover, particularly on a new vehicle, but it’s important to weigh the cost of the repair versus the rate increase you might see.

 Know your deductible, and don’t file any claims where the cost of repair would be less than your deductible.
 Furthermore, don’t file a claim for minor damage if it means your premium will increase.

 Several insurance companies offer some form of accident forgiveness, but you might not want to use it on something as minor as a door ding.
 These damages are almost always cosmetic and more reasonable to pay for out-of-pocket than major accidents.
+Depending on the severity of the dent, you may even be able to take car of it yourself.
 Save your money and use your insurance only when you actually need it.